wikimedia/mediawiki-services-wikispeech-pronlex/README.md

 ---
-# Regexp db search perfomance
+# Regexp db search performance

 Regular expression search using a Go's regular expressions through the Sqlite3 driver is very slow.
 Either we should change databases, or find a better way to do regexp search in Sqlite3 from Go.